 The guidelines will be applied on a first come first serve basis.
-The Architectural Control Committee is permitted flexibility to approve or disapprove structure plans, which by their nature and design may or may not comply with the guidelines.
-Eagle Ridge ACC reserves the right, at its sole discretion, to waive any part of the design guidelines when it deems such an action is in the best interest of Eagle Ridge.
+The Architectural Consultant is permitted flexibility to approve or disapprove structure plans, which by their nature and design may or may not comply with the guidelines.
+Newland reserves the right, at its sole discretion, to waive any part of the design guidelines when Newland deems such an action is in the best interest of Eagle Ridge or Newland.

-Structures, improvements and additions that require review by the Architectural Control Committee include but are not limited to the following:
+Structures that require review by the Architectural Review Committee include but are not limited to the following:

-- 1. Home new construction, remodels, additions, pergolas, gazebos, decks and deck coverings - 2.
-Exterior repainting or resurfacing and roofing. - 3.
+- 1. Home new construction, remodels, additions, pergolas, gazebos, decks and deck coverings - 2. and exterior repainting or resurfacing - 3.
 Sheds, greenhouses, storage units, dog houses, animal shelters to include dog houses, swimming pools (in-ground or above ground)and equipment enclosures, exercise pools, soaking pools, hot tubs, fountains and water features - 4.
 Free standing flag poles or any other free standing feature that will remain on the property for a period of 30 days or greater and of permanent or temporary construction - 5.
 Athletic facilities to include sport courts, basketball courts or equipment, trampolines, batting cages, play equipment/structures, forts at grade or tree forts, etc - 6.
-All fences and retaining walls greater that two feet in height of any construction material - 7.
-Landscaping changes that are visible from the street that significantly change the appearance of the yard, including turf replacement projects.
+All fences and retaining walls greater that two feet in height of any construction material